A NSW Government website

 Important

-The Biosecurity (Fire Ant) Emergency Order (No 3) 2024 was published on 7 March 2024.
+The Biosecurity (Fire Ant) Emergency Order (No 7) 2024 was published on 31 May 2024.

-The Biosecurity (Fire Ant) Emergency Order (No 3) 2024 places restrictions on the movement of fire ant carriers including organic mulch, compost, growing media, manure, soil and anything with soil on it, hay, straw, chaff, silage, potted plants, turf, agricultural equipment, earth moving equipment, sand, gravel, chitters, coal fines, coal stone, overburden and decomposed granite into NSW from the fire ant infested area of Queensland.
+The current Biosecurity (Fire Ant) Emergency Order 2024 places restrictions on the movement of fire ant carriers including organic mulch, compost, growing media, manure, soil and anything with soil on it, hay, straw, chaff, silage, potted plants, turf, agricultural equipment, earth moving equipment, sand, gravel, chitters, coal fines, coal stone, overburden and decomposed granite into NSW from the fire ant infested area of Queensland.

 • applies to any person who deals with a fire ant carrier (domestic or commercial); and